 The western coast of Sri Lanka encompasses hundreds of kilometres of pristine beaches, fissure-riddles granite stone outcrop.
 It could be family fun or a honeymoon trip of Sri Lanka, there are many places suitable for travellers of any age such as mangrove forests, historical monuments, diving sites, temples, museums, galleries, parties, clubs, bars, restaurants and many other interesting places to explore.

-During the monsoon the tide is high and strong gusty winds pervade the island in a wide angle from southern beaches of Sri Lanka to north-west beaches, water spurts up, geyser-like (call for condition: 0094-77-444-0977), making it bit unsuitable for outdoor activities and jump into the ocean infested with underwater current, therefore finding the refuge on west coast beaches is a little tricky and choosing right moment to hit the west coast beaches is very important to have the best beach holiday experience.
+During the monsoon the tide is high and strong gusty winds pervade the island in a wide-angle from southern coast of Sri Lanka to north-west beaches, water spurts up, geyser-like (call for condition: 0094-77-444-0977), making it bit unsuitable for outdoor activities and jump into the ocean infested with underwater current, therefore finding the refuge on west coast beaches is a little tricky and choosing right moment to hit the west coast beaches is very important to have the best beach holiday experience.

 Pettah is the old quarter of Colombo and streets of Pettah are throng with thousands of shoppers and sellers at any given time of the day.
-Pettah also acts as the business hub of Sri Lankan retail market, manufacturer and importers of hairpins to clothing, vegetable, gems and jewellery and all other household items have set up their branches here.
+Pettah also acts as the business hub of Sri Lankan retail market, manufacturer and importers of hairpins to clothing, vegetable, gems and jewellery and all other household items.
 Hundreds of shops line up on either side of the main road and alleys while a similar number of payment sellers has set up their mobile shops on the pavement; the entire locality is fair game in chaos.

 The city of Colombo is the home for a large number of historical attractions such as Independent Square, wolvendaal church, and many other temples, all these places now neighbour luxury hotels, shopping malls, karaoke joints, and casino clubs.
 Colombo is metropolises that muddle up its past and present – where old Dutch hospital, built in the 1600s, with shops selling state of the art 21st-century electronic pieces of equipment.